We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 How to claim on your buildings insurance

 Making a claim for building insurance is quick and easy.
 It is your responsibility to make a claim for building insurance.
+Every owner should make their own claim, even if the damage is to common areas.

 Your insurer: Ageas